 photo by Alexander Perrelli

-Ian Antonio is a percussionist.
-His breadth of experience - concertizing across 4 continents with a wide variety of chamber ensembles, orchestras, experimental rock bands, avant-garde theatre companies, and as a soloist, conductor, and educator - has led him to develop a unique sound and approach to both performing and teaching.
+Percussionist Ian Antonio’s breadth of experience - concertizing across four continents with a wide variety of chamber ensembles, orchestras, experimental rock bands, avant-garde theatre companies, and as a soloist, conductor, and educator - has led him to develop a unique sound and approach to both performing and teaching.

 Ian was born in 1981 and grew up in Albany, NY, studying percussion with Richard Albagli and performing with the Empire State Youth Orchestra and Percussion Ensemble.
-He moved to New York city to attend the Manhattan School of Music and study with James Preiss, Duncan Patton, Christopher Lamb, Eric Charleston, and Claire Heldrich.
+He moved to New York City to attend the Manhattan School of Music and study with James Preiss, Duncan Patton, Christopher Lamb, Eric Charleston, and Claire Heldrich.
 Ian completed his studies with Eduardo Leandro at Stony Brook University.
 Ian holds a B.M. from the Manhattan School of Music and an M.M. and D.M.A. from Stony Brook University.
 He has also attended the Tanglewood Music Center and Yellow Barn festivals.
-Ian’s music, including solos for marimba, snare drum solos, percussion ensembles, autition pieces, is published by At Night Music.
+At Night Music publishes Ian’s music, including solos for marimba, percussion ensembles, and audition pieces.
 Ian proudly plays Pearl/Adams instruments, Paiste cymbals and gongs, and uses Vic Firth sticks and mallets.